Paying users zone. Data is hidden behind: .

-General Electric Co.
-(GE)
+General Electric Co. pages available today for free:

-The cash flow statement provides information about a company’s cash receipts and cash payments during an accounting period, showing how these cash flaws link the ending cash balance to the beginning balance shown on the company’s statement of financial position.
+The cash flow statement provides information about a company’s cash receipts and cash payments during an accounting period, showing how these cash flows link the ending cash balance to the beginning balance shown on the company’s balance sheet.

 The cash flow statement consists of three parts: cash flows provided by (used in) operating activities, cash flows provided by (used in) investing activities, and cash flows provided by (used in) financing activities.

-USD $ in millions
+US$ in millions

 |Cash from operating activities||Amount of cash inflow (outflow) from operating activities, excluding discontinued operations.
-Operating activity cash flows include transactions, adjustments, and changes in value not defined as investing or financing activities.||General Electric Co.’s cash from operating activities increased from 2016 to 2017 but then declined significantly from 2017 to 2018.|
+Operating activity cash flows include transactions, adjustments, and changes in value not defined as investing or financing activities.||General Electric Co.’s cash from operating activities increased from 2018 to 2019 but then decreased significantly from 2019 to 2020.|

-|Cash (used for) from investing activities||Amount of cash inflow (outflow) of investing activities, excluding discontinued operations.
-Investing activity cash flows include making and collecting loans and acquiring and disposing of debt or equity instruments and property, plant, and equipment and other productive assets.||General Electric Co.’s cash (used for) from investing activities declined from 2016 to 2017 but then slightly increased from 2017 to 2018.|
+|Cash from investing activities||Amount of cash inflow (outflow) of investing activities, excluding discontinued operations.
+Investing activity cash flows include making and collecting loans and acquiring and disposing of debt or equity instruments and property, plant, and equipment and other productive assets.||General Electric Co.’s cash from investing activities decreased from 2018 to 2019 but then increased from 2019 to 2020 not reaching 2018 level.|

 |Cash used for financing activities||Amount of cash inflow (outflow) of financing activities, excluding discontinued operations.
-Financing activity cash flows include obtaining resources from owners and providing them with a return on, and a return of, their investment; borrowing money and repaying amounts borrowed, or settling the obligation; and obtaining and paying for other resources obtained from creditors on long-term credit.||General Electric Co.’s cash used for financing activities increased from 2016 to 2017 but then slightly declined from 2017 to 2018.|
+Financing activity cash flows include obtaining resources from owners and providing them with a return on, and a return of, their investment; borrowing money and repaying amounts borrowed, or settling the obligation; and obtaining and paying for other resources obtained from creditors on long-term credit.||General Electric Co.’s cash used for financing activities increased from 2018 to 2019 but then slightly decreased from 2019 to 2020.|